kozaka93/kozaka93/README.md

 I graduated with a master's degree in mathematics, specialization: *Mathematical Statistics and Data Analysis* at Warsaw University of Technology :mortar_board:

-Working as a Research Software Engineer in [MI2DataLab](https://mi2-warsaw.github.io/) and Data Scientist at [Tuatara](https://www.tuatara.pl/)
+Working as a Research Software Engineer in [MI2DataLab](https://mi2-warsaw.github.io/) and  Senior Data Scientist at [Quantee](https://quantee.ai/)

 My professional interests include modeling, interpretable machine learning, and data visualization.
 More about my [experiences](https://github.com/kozaka93/resume/blob/main/README.md).